Shinobi881/webpacking-introduction/README.md

-# webpack-modules
+# webpack-config-intro
-*How do I make use of multiple files?*
+*How do I make use of multiple files?
+With the Webpack configuration file we move away from tons of CLi scripts (as it relates to Webpack)*

+### Webpack-Config-Intro
+1. In the root dir create `config.js`
+2. Write your bare bones Webpack configuration
+2. Bundle
+3. Run

+*Questions:*
+- *How do bundle from our config instead of direct file access?*

+`git co webpack-config-fin`

+### *Previously:*

 ### Webpack-Modules-For-Real
 1. Export `greetings` from `file2.js`